jknitey/jknitey.github.io/_posts/2021-10-04-Predicting-Crop-Recommendations-Given-Environmental-Factors[python].md

 Tree
 Accuracy score: 0.98
 ```

+ Below is a simple plot between the true test sample values and the BaysNa model prediction for each test sample.
+We can see that there looks like to be one or more values miss classified shown by the plotting deviation along the diagonal.
 <img src="/assets/img/Class_Crop_Enviro1.png">
 ```
+We can count the miss classifications to see how well the model performed:
-Number of mislabeled points out of a total 440 points : 1
+Number of mislabeled points out of a total 440 points : 1 Using the testing data there was 1 miss classification which is super good!

+We can also plot the confusion matrix as a heat map which indicates the miss classified labels.
+We can see that the one miss classification was between jute and rice.
+However, overall amazing predictions but the BaysNa model.
 ```
 <img src="/assets/img/Class_Crop_Enviro2.png">

+#### Summary
+In summary, we explore predicting crop planting recommendations using environmental factors across seven different machine learning models.
+We found that using a Gaussian Naive Bayes model best predicted the data and this model could now be used to accurately provide crop recommendations give environmental factors!